0

 About 3×4 Genetics

-Founded in 2018 and headquartered in Seattle, Washington, 3X4 Genetics is a digital health company focused on using genomics to provide personalized recommendations for health, nutrition, fitness, and lifestyle.
+Founded in 2018 and headquartered in Seattle, Washington, 3×4 Genetics is a digital health company focused on using genomics to provide genetic insights, recommendations, and genetic blueprint information for health and wellness.
 The company was founded by Dr. Yael Joffe, who serves as Chief Science Officer.

 Review of 3×4 Genetics Products & Services

-3X4 Genetics positions itself as a “functional genetics” company, offering genetic testing and lifestyle recommendations aimed primarily at improving health and sports performance.
+3X4 Genetics positions itself as a “functional genetics” company, offering genetic testing and lifestyle recommendations aimed at improving health areas such as weight, exercise response, hormone balance, and bone and joint health.

-Their product focuses on analyzing specific single-nucleotide polymorphisms (SNPs) across a set of health categories, including cellular health, brain health, heart and vascular health, weight, hormone balance, blood sugar regulation, musculoskeletal function, sensitivities, and nutrient metabolism.
+Their product focuses on analyzing specific single‑nucleotide polymorphisms (SNPs) across a set of health categories, including cellular health, brain health, cardiovascular health, weight management, hormone balance, blood sugar regulation, musculoskeletal and skeletal health, sensitivities, and nutrient metabolism.
+This pathway analysis highlights genetic factors, specific genes, and genetic tendencies that influence health outcomes and wellness.

 While the branding emphasizes personalization, the underlying methodology is limited.
 3X4 Genetics appears to analyze a relatively small number of SNPs compared to modern polygenic approaches, where millions of variants are assessed to provide more accurate and predictive results.
-Since most individual SNPs contribute less than 1% to overall disease or trait risk, this narrow scope significantly limits the test’s ability to provide validated, predictive insights.
+Since most individual SNPs contribute less than 1% to overall disease or trait risk, this narrow scope significantly limits the test’s ability to provide validated, predictive insights about genetic predispositions.

-The company’s reports group gene variants into “pathways” and offer basic, general lifestyle suggestions such as increasing certain food groups or focusing on specific exercise types.
-These recommendations are not deeply personalized to the individual’s unique genetic architecture and often read as general wellness advice that could apply to nearly anyone, regardless of genetic profile.
+The company’s blueprint report groups gene variants into “pathways” and offers basic lifestyle suggestions such as adjusting diet or exercise routines.
+These recommendations are not deeply personalized to an individual’s genetic makeup and often read as general wellness advice that could apply to many people, regardless of their specific genetic factors.

 There is no evidence of polygenic risk scoring (PRS), multi‑omics integration, or large‑scale validation studies to confirm predictive accuracy.